-When someone is planning a trip and deciding what to pack, knowing the minimum and maximum temperature is much more useful than just the average.
-Improve your program so that it shows a red line graph for the daily maximum temperature, and a blue line graph for the daily minimum.
+When someone is planning a trip and deciding what to pack, knowing the minimum, average and maximum temperature is much more useful than just the average.
+Improve your program so that it shows a red line graph for the daily maximum temperature, orange line graph for average and a blue line graph for the daily minimum.
 On the same axes of course.
 This is one of those situations where the restrained use of a few variables can be really useful.